microsoft/BotBuilder-Samples/experimental/adaptive-dialog/javascript_nodejs/19.custom-dialogs/README.md

 # custom dialogs
 Bot Framework v4 custom dialogs bot sample

+This sample demonstrates using [Bot Framework's](https://dev.botframework.com) [Adaptive dialog][1] and [Language Generation][2] PREVIEW features to achieve the same functionality that the waterfall based cards sample [here][3].

+This sample uses preview packages available on [npmjs][4].

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to sub-class the `Dialog` class to create different bot control mechanism like simple slot filling.
+This sample shows how to sub-class the `Dialog` class to create different bot control mechanism like simple slot filling.

-BotFramework provides a built-in base class called `Dialog`.
-By subclassing `Dialog`, developers can create new ways to define and control dialog flows used by the bot.

 ## Prerequisites